Guidelines for making an E-Learning Awards Submission

-You may find the following guidelines useful when choosing your entries and writing your submissions.
+You may find the following guidelines useful when writing your submissions.

 Stick to the word count: Your submission should not exceed a maximum of 2,000 words including summary, appendices and other written information.
 Submissions exceeding this limit by more than 10% will not be judged.